Code-Institute-Submissions/Data_Visualisation_Project2/README.md

   - A brief explanation to the audience to the location of where the data was extracted from and a brief outlay of what data it consists of.
   - A simple representation in a visual format the amount of countries thats categorised as Developed to that of Developing in the form of a pie chart
-  - Then i want to illustrate life longeavity comaprisions displayed as a bar chart
+  - Then i want to illustrate life longeavity comparisions displayed as a bar chart
   - To illustrate/quantify using another bar graph, mortality rates in the working age bracket.
 These could be factors like murder, health, suicide etc
   - I want to illustrate with a scatter plot the correlation between life longeavity and the yrs of education.
 I could of easily used other factors like GDP and life longeavity but wanted to factor in something different but has some substance and meaning behind it.